 Accessing super from age 60

-From age 60, you can access your super tax free provided you are no longer working.
-And once you turn 65 you can access your super tax free even if you haven’t retired.
+From age 60, you can access your super tax Complimentary provided you are no longer working.
+And once you turn 65 you can access your super tax Complimentary even if you haven’t retired.

 Anyone who has suffered financial hardship as a result of the bushfires and has already reached their preservation age could dip into their super under the normal rules, provided they retire or start a transition to retirement pension.